In-Vivo-Group/generative-biology/manuscript.md

 - Generative AI as a powerful tool for autonomous experimentation
 - Accelerating discovery alongside human researchers
 - Responsible implementation will maximize benefit

+# Policy Responses to Generative Biology

+## Introduction

+- Background on rise of powerful generative models for biology
+- Overview of risks like bioweapons, environmental damage
+- Need for governance to ensure responsible development

+## Self-Governance by Developers

+- Voluntary guidelines on ethical AI by corporations
+- Limiting access to certain capabilities like human editing
+- Issues with self-regulation and transparency

+## Governmental Regulations

+- New biosecurity regulations on certain AI technologies
+- Restrictions on use of synthetic biology IP
+- Challenges with fast pace of technology change

+## International Governance

+- Proposals for global observatory to monitor risks
+- Treaties restricting development of bioweapons
+- Difficulty achieving consensus and compliance

+## Public Deliberation and Ethics

+- Activities to involve broader stakeholders
+- Gathering public attitudes on acceptable uses of generative bio AI
+- Informing policy with deliberative democracy

+## Outlook

+- Likely increase in debate and policy activity in this space
+- Balancing innovation and security will be a key challenge
+- Importance of thoughtful multidisciplinary discourse

+## Conclusion

+- No easy policy solutions, but inaction also carries risks
+- Policy should enable innovation but promote responsible use
+- This will require sustained public deliberation and coordination

 ## References {.page_break_before}